yuydu/STA-208-project/README.md

 ## 4. Conclusion
 ### 4.1 Model Decision
-The Random Forest Classifier has the highest accuracy among the four fitted models.
-Thus we use
+According to prediction accuracy on testing set of four fitted models, Random Forest Classifier has highest accuracy, which predicts 97.1% of the data to be in loan status.
+Then we want to apply this model into future prediction in reality.

 ### 4.2 Future Prediction